0sAND1s/HCDisk/README.txt

 the original author and include the changes you added to the code, when you release your code.

 7. What other features are planned?
-- Add support for serial transfer using the PC COM port and IF1 compatible Spectrum interfaces
 - Add support for the FAT file system
 - Add file system configuration in external config. file, to be able to add varations of a file system without recompiling
-- Add write support for the current read-only file systems
+- Add write support for the current read-only file systems, if usefull.